ocaml/ocaml.org/data/rss/janestreet/reverse-web-proxy-in-50-lines-of-bash.md

 ---

 <p>In the spirit of reinventing the wheel for fun, I hacked this together as a
 quick challenge to myself last week.
-It’s a little rough around the edges, but I thought it was too cute not to share.
+It&rsquo;s a little rough around the edges, but I thought it was too cute not to share.
 If you have any bug fixes, please post them in the comments.</p>